Consumer medicine information

 Some medicines may interfere with CROSUVA and affect how it works.
 These include:

-• warfarin (e.g. COUMADIN and MAREVAN), used to stop blood clots
+• warfarin, used to stop blood clots

 • teriflunomide, used to treat relapsing remitting multiple sclerosis

-Your doctor will consider if CROSUVA should be used together with any of these medicines, or may wish to adjust the dose of CROSUVA or the other medicines.
+Your doctor will consider if CROSUVA should be taken together with any of these medicines, or may wish to adjust the dose of CROSUVA or the other medicines.
 These medicines may affect the way CROSUVA works.

 Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect CROSUVA.